 Cleaning is a daily process if you have ducks.
 Also, diaper training has to be done from the time ducks were quite young.
 An adult would not take a new thing on his body lightly.

 Also, duck diapers are pricey.
-A packet could cost you as much as 50 bucks.
+A single diaper can cost you a pretty penny as you can see here.

 It doesn’t matter whether they are inside or outside; you have to clean their brooders every single day.
 As said before, they make a mess out of it.